-Conduct clinical research trials into effective treatment for Multi-Drug Resistant TB (MDR-TB) and Extremely Drug Resistant TB (XDR-TB); Study participants are recruited from clinics in the greater Cape Town area who have MDR and XDR TB.
+TASK Brooklyn’s primary role is to conduct clinical research trials into effective treatment for Multi-Drug Resistant TB (MDR-TB) and Extremely Drug Resistant TB (XDR-TB)

-TASK Brooklyn has a 25 bed in-patient capacity, and is a well resourced clinical research site with capabilities to effectively undertake complex clinical trials.
-Based within the grounds of Brooklyn Chest Hospital (a state managed facility) enables access to specialized hospital services, namely:
+- a 25 bed in-patient capacity and is based within the grounds of Brooklyn Chest Hospital (a state managed facility) which enables access to specialized hospital services, namely:

-Spacious facilities and amenities for study participants which include:
+Spacious facilities and amenities for study participants further include:

 - Access controlled and restricted areas for infectious disease control